 This bench has a pretty funny story behind it.
 When I told my husband about it.
 He chuckled and said “hunny.. you always have the craziest ideas.”
 I don’t think he realized I was actually serious about it.
 The next day I made a trip to home depot.
 I came into home-depot and went straight to the lumber aisle.
 When a gentleman came up and asked what he could help me with I simply explained I needed 2×4’s.
 So he pointed me in the right direction.
 I also asked him if he could help me pick out the straightest ones they had because it was for a bench I was making.
-After showing him an example, HE couldn’t help but laugh..
-I’m pretty sure he thought I was dumb because nobody uses 2x4s for pretty bench’s.
-He went on explaining to me that if I was to stain it , it wouldn’t look pretty.
-I assured him I knew what I was doing. lol Or at least I thought I did. 😀 I just didn’t want to think to much about it.lol
+After showing him an example, he went on explaining to me that if I was to stain it it wouldn’t soak in correctly.
+I assured him I knew what I was doing, or at least I thought I did. 😀 LOL

 The stain I went with was this special walnut.
 I wanted a stain that was noticeable enough but not to dark.
 I did have to stain it twice because the first coat didn’t look dark enough for what I was aiming for.
 Keep in mind the more coats of stain you use the darker it will be.

 This is what the bench look liked right after the staining process.
 Not dry yet.
 After it dried overnight I applied one coat of polyurethane in the satin finish.